-Interfaces

-javax.realtime.device.RawLongReader

-javax.realtime.device.RawLongWriter
+Interfaces javax.realtime.device.RawLongReader javax.realtime.device.RawLongWriter public interface RawLongReader javax.realtime.device.RawMemory

 A marker for an object that can be used to access a single long.
 Read and write access to that long is checked by the factory that creates the instance; therefore, no access checking is provided by this interface, only bounds checking.